 Lymphedema is swelling produced by an accumulation of lymph fluid in the tissue.
-Removal of the nodes and damage to the area prevents the lymph fluid in the arm from draining properly, allowing it to accumulate in the tissue by restricting pathways and causing a back-up.
-It has been well documented that the development of lymphedema after breast cancer surgery and radiotherapy is related to the extent of the lymph node dissection, the extent of the breast surgery, and whether radiotherapy is given to the axilla.
-When breast conservation surgery is performed without radiotherapy or a node dissection, there is no risk of lymphedema.
-If lymphedema goes untreated, it can result in decreased arm function, decreased range of motion in the arm and shoulder, decreased finger function and numbness in the hand, and swelling of the entire arm, hand, and fingers.
+Removal of the nodes and damage to the area prevents the lymph fluid in the area from draining properly, allowing it to accumulate in the tissue by restricting pathways and causing a back-up.
+It has been well documented that the development of lymphedema after cancer surgery and radiotherapy is related to the extent of the lymph node dissection, the extent of the surgery, and whether radiotherapy is given to the affected area.
+If lymphedema goes untreated, it can result in decreased limb function and range of motion, and numbness in the feet and toes.
 In addition, this damage may result in pain and tightness in the area as the lymph vessels close up, tighten, and sometimes snap.
-In breast cancer patients, the swelling occurs in the arm of the affected side due to damage to the lymph vessels in the armpit area caused by the removal of the axillary lymph nodes or from radiation to that area.
+In lower extremity and torso cancer patients, the swelling can occur in the abdomen, pelvis, and in either leg/foot due to damage to the lymph vessels in the area caused by the removal of lymph nodes or from radiation to that area.
 The job of the lymphatic vessels is to drain fluid from the tissue cells in the body, along with protein molecules, bacteria, cellular waste products, and other unusable matter.
 This protein-rich fluid, called lymph once it is in the lymphatic system, travels in one direction: toward the heart.
 It is transported through the lymphatic vessels to the lymph nodes, where it is filtered and cleansed before returning to the venous system and moving on to the heart.
 In the heart, the fluid is simply returned to the blood to be recirculated by the body.

 If the lymphatic system has been injured, as in the case of a lymph node dissection or radiotherapy, the lymph can become backed up.
 If untreated, the backed-up fluid can provide a breeding ground for bacteria that can result in infection and can delay wound healing.
 A long-term accumulation of this fluid eventually results in thick and hardened tissues (fibrosis), which creates further resistance to draining the fluid from the limb.
 While lymphedema may not occur immediately after surgery, it can occur at any time during the rest of your life after cancer treatment.
 Sometimes extensive trauma can be the contributing factor while at other times it may be due to a bug bite, cat scratch, or burn.
 Radiotherapy also increases the chance of developing lymphedema.
 Radiotherapy is generally recommended to patients with a high risk of recurrence of cancer, such as those who have large, aggressive tumors.
 It is also recommended for those whose lymph nodes test positive for cancer cells or show an incidence of microscopic residual disease after surgery.
-In most cases when breast-conserving surgery is performed, radiotherapy is given to the rest of the breast tissue.
-Even after a modified radical mastectomy, radiotherapy is recommended if a patient is at high risk.
 Because lymph nodes are radiosensitive, radiotherapy depletes the lymphocytes in the nodes and decreases their filtering function and immune function.

-Lymphedema can only affect the arm where the nodes have been irradiated, not the overall immune system.
+Lymphedema can only affect the area where the nodes have been irradiated, not the overall immune system.
 After radiotherapy, the nodes become scarred and fibrotic, increasing the potential for blockage.
-Upwards of five percent of breast cancer patients are afflicted with lymphedema during their first year after surgery.
-The lifelong rate for affliction is between 8-30%.
-Although this example pertains to breast cancer and axillary node dissection, it is important to remember that if you have undergone a lymph node dissection or radiation for any type of cancer, you are at risk for lymphedema in that part of your body.
 With proper education and care lymphedema can be avoided or, if it develops, kept well under control.
 Older individuals and those with poor nutrition face an increased risk; as do individuals with infections.

 What are the Stages of Lymphedema?

-Guarding against infection is extremely important because the affected arm will be more susceptible to infection than the unaffected arm; and infection can cause increased swelling.
+Guarding against infection is extremely important because the affected area will be more susceptible to infection and infection can cause increased swelling.
 If you notice any signs of infection contact your doctor immediately.
 These signs include swelling, fever, or skin that is red, tender, warm, persistently itchy or blotchy.
-There are three categories for grading lymphedema; grade one, two, and three.
-In grade one, when the skin is pressed the pressure will leave a pit that takes some time to fill back in.
+There are four categories for grading lymphedema; grade one – four.
+Grade one is considered the latent or pre-clinical stage; it simply means that you are at risk for developing lymphedema, but there are no current signs or symptoms.
+In grade two, when the skin is pressed the pressure will leave a pit that takes some time to fill back in.
 This is referred to as pitting edema.
 Sometimes the swelling can be reduced by elevating the limb for a few hours.
 There is little or no fibrosis at this stage, so it is usually reversible.
-In grade two, when the swollen area is pressed, it does not pit and the swelling is not reduced very much by elevation.
+In grade three, when the swollen area is pressed, it does not pit and the swelling is not reduced very much by elevation.
 If left untreated the tissue of the limb gradually hardens and becomes fibrotic.
 In grade three the lymphedema is often referred to as elephantiasis.
 It occurs almost exclusively in the legs after progressive, long-term, and untreated lymphedema.
 At this stage there may be gross changes to the skin.
 There may even be some leakage of fluid through the tissue in the affected area, especially if there is a cut or sore.
 While lymphedema will respond to treatment, at this stage it is rarely reversible.